Fex-Can, Fertility and sexuality following cancer

-The project investigates sexual problems and fertility-related distress in adolescents and young adults who have undergone treatment for cancer.
-A self-help web-based intervention has been developed to alleviate sexual problems and fertility-related distress.
+The research program investigates sexual and reproductive health in young adults who have undergone treatment for cancer and evaluates the effect of a self-help web-based intervention on sexual problems and fertility-related distress.

 Cancer Research Foundations of Radiumhemmet

 Swedish Research Council for Health, Working Life and Welfare